Exhibit

 Warren

-Originally from East Lansing Michigan, Karen Warren currently lives in Simpson NC with her husband Jim and their dog Maya.
-Since retiring Karen has taken art classes at Emerge Gallery and the Greenville Museum of Art.
+Originally from East Lansing Michigan, Karen Warren retired from a career at ECU and embarked on an art career.
 She loves the discovery and experimentation aspect of creating art.
-She makes a variety of types of jewelry and owns Doe Run Jewelry company.
-Currently she is most interested in mixed media, painting, and printmaking.
+She makes a variety of jewelry, mixed media, painting, and printmaking.

 Liz Steiner